TruthScan AI Image Detector Review (2026)

 Reading Time: 4 minutes

-But if you’re in a field where image authenticity truly matters—news, law, education, cybersecurity—you can’t afford to be guessing whether something’s been AI-touched or not.
+If you’re in a field where image authenticity truly matters—news, law, education, cybersecurity—you don’t get the luxury of guessing whether something has been AI-touched.

 Enter: TruthScan.

-But does it actually hold up?
-Let’s walk through what it offers and whether it’s worth paying attention to.
+But in a landscape where both generative models and detection systems are evolving monthly, does it actually hold up?
+Let’s break down what it offers — and whether it’s still worth paying attention to today.

 What Is TruthScan?